Depersonalization and Derealization

 Signs and Symptoms of Depersonalization and Derealization

-Dissociation is the physical state of being disconnected from ourselves or our immediate environment (King, 2012).
-Dissociative symptoms may include intrusive thoughts and behavior, loss of subjective continuity, loss of ability to recall historical narrative beyond normal forgetting, and loss of cognitive function that should otherwise be available (DSM-5).
+Dissociative symptoms include intrusive thoughts and feelings, loss of subjective continuity, loss of ability to recall historical narrative beyond normal forgetting, and loss of cognitive function that should otherwise be available (DSM-5).

 Altered consciousness, blunted or high acuity emotions, and changes to motor control and body tension may also occur (Keltner, 2019).